kolok/myits-api/README.md

 This command will drop and create the testing database, others steps will be handle in the tests by the migrations and the seeds process.

+And to access to DB, you could use :

+> docker-compose exec db psql -p 5432 -h 127.0.0.1 -U myits-user

 Run tests :

 > docker exec myits-api npm run test